RatWasHere/bmods/README.md

 You may find a list of the apps actions, events, icons, and kits [here](https://github.com/devvyyxyz/BMD-Actions).

+AI-generated code is not allowed.
+While using AI as a tool for assistance is permitted, all code must be created and reviewed by human contributors.

 ## Uploading Mods via GitHub Pull Requests

 To contribute your mods to this repository, you can use either the GitHub web interface or your local machine.\